[polygrainsynth] is a ready-to-use, OSC-addressable polyphonic

 It would also be interesting to experiment with different grain evenlope shapes.

-don't wait for me!
-Make your own improvements/customizations if you have
+I highly encourage you to make your own improvements/customizations if you have

 some ideas -- or just use [polygrainsynth] as a template for something